Departure: 9:00 a.m.

-What are the class of the rapids?
+What is the class of the rapids?

 The Rapids are Class 2- 3.
 Very good for beginners.
 However, knowing how to swim is mandatory.

-It is very important to follow the guide´s instructions and paddle seriously to the commands in order to keep a good balance of the boat.
+It is very important to follow the guide’s instructions and paddle seriously to the commands in order to keep a good balance of the boat.

 There is always another guide on a kayak who paddles next to the raft should anyone fall out.
-He will also take pictures, which will be available for purchase on CD once we get back to Cusco.
+They will also take pictures, which will be available for purchase on CD once we get back to Cusco.